CS-433/ml-project-2-gan_control/README.md

 ## Usage
 Simulations are run via the "main" file.
 This is also where simulations are configured, including e.g., designing traffic scenarios and setting up the optimal controllers.
+The number and length of the episodes can also be configured

  ## Project Structure
 The projects contains the following files.